ufz/ogs/Tests/Data/HydroMechanics/StaggeredScheme/MandelCryer/mandelcryer.md

 ax1.set_xlim(0,1.5)
 ax1.set_ylim(0,1500)
 ax1.grid()
-plt.show()
+fig.supxlabel('Pressure at center of sphere') plt.show()
 ```

-_Pressure at center of sphere_

 As predicted, the pressure in the center exceeds the applied load and then levels out.

-For more details about the staggered scheme we refer to the [user guide - conventions](https://www.opengeosys.org/docs/userguide/basics/conventions/#staggered-scheme).
+For more details about the staggered scheme we refer to the [user guide - conventions]({{< ref "conventions" >}}#staggered-scheme).

 ## References

 [1] Verruijt, A. (2009): _An introduction to soil dynamics_.
-Springer Science and Business Media, DOI:https://doi.org/10.1007/978-90-481-3441-0 https://link.springer.com/book/10.1007/978-90-481-3441-0
+Springer Science and Business Media, DOI: <https://doi.org/10.1007/978-90-481-3441-0>, <https://link.springer.com/book/10.1007/978-90-481-3441-0>